 Ishida held the full cup, unsure what to do with it.
 I guess you have been on your own too long, he said.
 I guess you got out of the habit of being with other people.

-They were gone by the time he got back there, the floor boards stripped out and burned, all the fixtures burned for the heat that could be found in them.
+They were gone by the time he got back there, the floor boards stripped out and burned, all the fixtures burned for the heat found in them.
 Even the little tray table had been thrown onto the fire, and the tatami mat had been hacked apart and burned, leaving dense wads of powdery ash in places, some of which still bore a few charred shreds of the binding brocade.

 Koda searched through the outer edges of the berm-road hamlet until he found a freshly trampled path made by a party of men heading out into the moorlands.
 The day was cold and overcast but no snow fell; and he caught up with them finally at a newly-built mortuary shelter where they had paused to rest.
 The land there had been set aside for the city's future dead, and a few clan tombs stood erected already on the snow-filled plain, isolated and forlorn.
 The foundations for a bell tower occupied the edge of the new cemetery grounds, and the space for what would eventually be a grand funerary temple had been cleared and smoothed near a grove of leafless trees.